openstack/api-site/firstapp/source/networking.rst

     | tenant_id         | 0cb06b70ef67424b8add447415449722           |
     +-------------------+--------------------------------------------+

-Now that you've got the networks created, go ahead and create two Floating IPs, for web servers.
+Now that you have got the networks created, go ahead and create two Floating IPs, for web servers.
 Ensure that you replace 'public' with the name of the public/external network offered by your cloud provider.